 Bitbuy offers CAD fiat currency deposits through wire transfer, Interac E-transfer or through an expedited Express Interac E-transfer.
 If you for some reason would prefer to deposit to your choice of trading platform via your credit card then you need to find another exchange.
 Don’t worry though, you can find an exchange that accepts credit card deposits simply by using our Exchange Finder tool.

-Security is very important when it comes to cryptocurrency exchanges.
+Security is very important when it comes to crypto exchanges.
 Primarily due to the following:

-- Exchanges handle a lot of cash or cryptocurrency deposits and withdrawals.
+- Exchanges handle a lot of cash or crypto deposits and withdrawals.

 Bitbuy’s security score is B, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is far above average and is accordingly a real “feather in the cap” for Bitbuy.